matitaviola/SE2_Thesis-Management/retrospectives/demo1.md

   - Commit far less stories

 - One thing you are proud of as a Team!!
-  We completed a lot of fully functional stories.
+  We correctly defined the dependency order of the tasks.